Why Terminal Disclaimers are Easy to Overlook but Lethal if Ignored?

 term of enforceability of the later-filed patent additional term of enforceability (beyond the term of the earlier-filed patent) for the later-filed patent.

 That is, if one patent has a later expiration date than the other, the terminal disclaimer will disclaim the terminal portion of the later-expiring patent making them both expire at the same time.
 A terminal disclaimer is basically filed to “obviate a double patenting rejection over a prior patent”.

 For example, if Patent A is issued on 5/6/2010 and Patent B is issued on 12/10/2014 to the same inventor with a terminal disclaimer attached, in such a scenario, Patent B will have the same expiration date as Patent A, although it was filed later.

-It is not necessary that only two patents could be related or linked with the help of terminal disclaimer.
-There might be any number of patents disclaiming the term of enforceability of the later filed patent making it expire at the same time as the attached patent.
+It is not necessary that only two patents could be related or linked with the help of a terminal disclaimer.
+There might be any number of patents disclaiming the term of enforceability of the later-filed patent making it expire at the same time as the attached patent.

 Featured Download: Download your free guide on 15 claim chart mistakes that can sabotage your chances to win litigation: